-New installations of NetWorker 18.1 use the NetWorker VMware Protection solution with the vProxy appliance.
-When you upgrade from a NetWorker 9.0.x and earlier release, you can continue to use the VMware Backup appliance, migrate to use only the vProxy appliance, or use a combination of the VMware Backup appliance and vProxy appliance.
-If you choose to use the vProxy appliance only, workflow migration is required to convert existing VMware Backup appliance policies to vProxy appliance policies.
+New installations of NetWorker 18.2 only use the NetWorker VMware Protection solution with the vProxy appliance.
+Backup operations with the VMware Backup appliance (VBA) are not supported, although you can use the vProxy appliance to perform recoveries from VBA backups within the NetWorker Management Web user interface.
+When you upgrade from a NetWorker 9.0.x and earlier release, you must migrate to use only the vProxy appliance, which requires workflow migration is required to convert existing VMware Backup appliance policies to vProxy appliance policies.